GoogleCloudPlatform/podcast/site/content/post/episode-140-container-security-with-maya-kaczorowski/index.md

 Melanie will be at the [2018 Nuclear Innovation Bootcamp at Berkeley](https://nuclearbootcamp.berkeley.edu/) on August 6th.

-{{< transcript "[MUSIC PLAYING] MARK: Hi, and welcome to episode number 140 of the weekly Google Cloud Platform podcast.
+{{< transcript "[MUSIC PLAYING] MARK: Hi, and welcome to episode number 140 of the weekly Google Cloud podcast.
 I'm Mark Mandel.
 And I'm here, as always, with my colleague, Melanie Warrick.
 Hey, Melanie.
 How are you doing?" >}}

 MELANIE: Hey, Mark.
 I'm doing good.
 I survived Next.
 How about you?